scikit-build/scikit-build-core/README.md

 <!-- SPHINX-START -->

+Scikit-build-core is a build backend for Python that uses CMake to build extension modules.
+It has a simple yet powerful static configuration system in pyproject.toml, and supports almost unlimited flexibility via CMake.
+It was initially developed to support the demanding needs of scientific users, but can build any sort of package that uses CMake.

-Scikit-build-core is a ground-up rewrite of the classic Scikit-build, a bridge between Python package build systems and CMake, the most popular compiled language build system.
-The key features of scikit-build classic (which is setuptools based) are also present here:
+Scikit-build-core is a ground-up rewrite of the classic Scikit-build.
+The key features of scikit-build classic (which is setuptools based) are also present
+here:

 - Great support for or by most OSs, compilers, IDEs, and libraries
 - Support for C++ features and other languages like Fortran